pytroll/pyresample/docs/source/geometry_utils.rst

 Pyresample provides convenience functions for constructing area definitions.
-This includes functions for loading ``AreaDefinition`` from on-disk files.
+This includes functions for loading ``AreaDefinition`` from on-disk files, and netCDF/CF files.
 Some of these utility functions are described below.

 AreaDefinition Creation
 -----------------------